AnaFrare/AnaFrare/README.md

-- 👋 Hi, I’m @AnaFrare.
+- 👋 Hi, I’m AnaFrare.
-- 🌱 I’m currently learning HTML,CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS and JavaScript.

 <!---
 AnaFrare/AnaFrare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.